MyDarcy/JavaOnlineJudge/src/eopi/ch16_recursion/readme.md

 ## preface

-- Recursion is a method where thesolution toa problem depends partially on solutions to smaller instances of related problems.
+- Recursion is a method where the solution to a problem depends partially on solutions to smaller instances of related problems.
 - success of using recursion
     - identifying the base cases